 The rationale for each policy is grounded in housing needs that were determined on the basis of data analysis, residential input, and stakeholder interviews.
 For a complete presentation of housing needs, see Chapter 1: Housing Needs Assessment.
-This document also includes the results from the Philmont Housing Survey that was conducted during the summer of 2024 and that was used in tandem with in-person meetings with community residents to discern the Village's unmet housing needs.
+This chapter also includes the results from the Philmont Housing Survey that was conducted during the summer of 2024.